PrateekTh/data-3D/README.md

 - Lots of animations, and custom shader support for the viewport.
 - Optimisation of the current algorithims to support larger datasets.

-Another very important goal apart from improving User Experience is the integration of **WebGPU** and **compute shaders**, to improve the performance greatly.
+Another important goal apart from improving User Experience is the integration of **WebGPU** and **compute shaders**, to improve the performance greatly.